 50 g (1 3/4 oz / 1/2 cup) almond meal to coat (optional)

-Coat them lightly in almond meal if using and rest in the fridge for 15 minutes to help them firm up.
+- Coat them lightly with the almond meal if using and rest in the fridge for 15 minutes to help them firm up.

 TO MAKE SALMON BURGERS FROM TINNED SALMON: